borntofrappe/ticker/README.md

 },
 ```

-### Scrolling
+#### Scrolling

 In the instance of `ChangeNotifier` describe how to update the wheels with a `scroll` method.
-The functionality is similar to the `infinite_wheel.dart` demo, but is expanded to consider all the existing digits, from the unit to the tens to the hundreds.
+The functionality is similar to the `wheel_infinite.dart` demo, but is expanded to consider all the existing digits, from the unit to the tens to the hundreds.

-The idea is to start from the last column, update the item and if the number exceeds the range, in either direction, repeat the process for the preceding set.
+Start from the last column, update the item and if the number exceeds the range, in either direction, repeat the process for the preceding set.

-### Initial scroll
+#### Initial scroll

-In the moment the application stores the count value locally it is helpful to have the stateful widget update the controllers on the basis of an input variable.
+Update the controllers on the basis of an input variable.

 Since the logic relies on the `ListWheelScrollView` widgets actually existing include the instructions in the `initState` lifecycle _and_ a function which runs as the widget is built.